nevanscott/uxui0120/_homework/css-practice-applying-css-to-a-website.md

 1. **Create a CSS** file and name it main.css
 2. Go to the head of your HTML file and link it with your new CSS file
 3. Now we can start making changes!
 Let's try changing the background color.
 Select the HTML in the CSS and inside the brackets write `background-color: aliceblue;`.
+Don't forget to finish every declaration with ";".\

-    **Don't forget to finish every declaration with ";"**.
+   From now on, **to see if the changes are applying**, save both the HTML and CSS files after making the change and refresh your browser.
 4. We're going to use the font **Roboto** throughout the body of our website.
 Go to [Google Fonts](https://fonts.google.com/), look for Roboto and copy the code with the tag `<link>` to the head of your HTML.
 5. Go to your CSS file and specify that the text inside body should use the [font family](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family) Roboto, and if it fails that it should use sans-serif.
 6. To make it stand out more, let's make the font size of the `<h1>` 50px